sarafrika/elimika-ui/TypeGeneration.md

 const studentData: StudentDTO = { ... }
 ```

-### 5. Regenerating Types After API Changes
+### 6. Regenerating Types After API Changes

 When the API changes:

 1. Re-run the OpenAPI TypeScript codegen command
+2. **IMPORTANT**: Reapply the customizations from step 2 (API base URL and auth headers)
-2. Use AI assistance to update `database.types.d.ts` (recommended) or manually check for new types
+3. Use AI assistance to update `database.types.d.ts` (recommended) or manually check for new types
-3. Test your application to ensure all type references still work correctly
+4. Test your application to ensure all type references still work correctly

+**Note**: The customizations in step 2 will be overwritten each time you regenerate the types, so make sure to reapply them after each regeneration.